johntmunger/express-mongodb-vuejs/README.md

 ## Contact information

-If there any questions about the project or for any coding explanations, I can be reached at johntmunger@gmail.com.
+If there any questions about the project I can be reached at johntmunger@gmail.com.